documentationfor yFiles for HTML 3.0.0.1

 Keyboard Input

-Another feature is keyboard navigation and selection, which is handled by the child input mode NavigationInputMode by both GraphEditorInputMode and GraphViewerInputMode.
-It allows you to navigate between nodes with the arrow keys.
-Selecting nodes in a certain direction can be done with Shift ⇧+arrow keys and Ctrl+arrow keys moves the focus in a certain direction.
+In addition to common keyboard shortcuts like Ctrl+C for copy or Ctrl+Z for undo, yFiles also supports keyboard navigation and selection, which is managed by the child input mode NavigationInputMode within both GraphEditorInputMode and GraphViewerInputMode.
+This feature enables users to move between nodes using the arrow keys.
+Shift ⇧+arrow keys can be used to select nodes in a specific direction, while Ctrl+arrow keys are used to move the focus in a particular direction.

-GraphEditorInputMode and GraphViewerInputMode support notifications for left and right mouse clicks and double clicks on items.
-This is a convenience extension provided on top of the lower-level click events provided by ClickInputMode.
-ClickInputMode, however, can still be useful if you want to handle clicks regardless of whether they happen on an item or not.
+GraphEditorInputMode and GraphViewerInputMode support notifications for left and right mouse or stylus clicks and double clicks, as well as taps and double taps on items.
+This support is a convenience extension built on top of the lower-level events provided by ClickInputMode.
+ClickInputMode, however, can still be useful if you want to handle clicks and taps regardless of whether they happen on an item or not.

 There are no special events on GraphEditorInputMode, GraphViewerInputMode, or ClickInputMode which report middle mouse clicks.
-Instead you have to use the Clicked or the DoubleClicked event and check by means of its arguments if the middle button has triggered the event.
+Instead, you have to use the clicked, item-clicked, or item-double-clicked event and check by means of its arguments if the middle button triggered the event.

 Both GraphEditorInputMode and GraphViewerInputMode handle clicks on items in the same way.
 If an item is clicked, it will be focused and selected, in that order.
 The behavior of clicks can be adjusted with a few properties on either GraphEditorInputMode or GraphViewerInputMode, and their child input mode ClickInputMode: